You’ll dress up, you’ll kiss, and you’ll walk up and down some aisles. Those are the obvious things, and you know they’re coming.

 Your wedding is a perfect time to see all of the people who mean the most to you – for a couple minutes each.
 I wouldn’t trade that memory for anything, but my own wedding was hardly the most intimate time I’ve spent with those friends.
 If you’ve got a lot of out-of-towners, plan a brunch for the day after your wedding or resolve for an extended catch-up trip some other day (or year).
 Then enjoy your wedding day for what it is – fast, furious, and unforgettable.

 5. It can’t possibly go wrong.

 Sure, the DJ’s hair could catch on fire and your florist could deliver 100% cactus by mistake – but how great will that story be to tell your grandkids?
 The truth is, you’re getting married – and as long as you show up, say “I do” and enjoy yourself, whatever else your big day brings is icing on the cake.
 Resolve now to enjoy it all – the perfect plans and the little surprises.
 In the end, it’s that same recipe that makes love grand.

-If your wedding's in the Chicago area, you can get started on your perfect plans by meeting with a Backthird DJ now.
+If your wedding's in the Chicago area, you can get started on your perfect plans by talking with an Account Manager now.
 (The little surprises?
 We'll save those for later.)